agentrickard/domain/README.txt

 4.3.2   Search Settings

-For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite().
+For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite_outbound().
 If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.

 Allows the admin to decide if content searches should be run across all affiliates or just the currently active domain.
 By design, Drupal will only find matches for the current domain.

-Enabling this feature requires the custom_url_rewrite_outbound patch discussed in 2.1.2

 ----
 4.3.3   Search Engine Optimization

-For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite().
+For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite_outbound().
 If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.

 There is a risk with these modules that your site could be penalized by search engines